-- 191 Further or alternatively, a reasonably prudent authority: - a. exercising the River Operations Functions; further or alternatively - b. exercising the Environmental Water Functions; further or alternatively; - c. exercising the Release Power,
+- 191 Further or alternatively, a reasonably prudent authority in the position of the MDBA: - a. exercising the River Operations Functions; further or alternatively - b. exercising the Environmental Water Functions; further or alternatively; - c. exercising the Release Power,

 The MDBA breached the MDBA Duty of Care by failing to act in compliance with the Lake Victoria Operating Strategy.